Edwardlin-zlt/Think-Python/Think python.md

 `os.chdir` changes the working directory to the path you named it.

 `os.path.join` takes a directory and a file name and join them into a complete path.

+There is another `join`:

+Syntax:  'sep'.join(seq)

+sep：separator
+seq：the sequence that need to be connected.
+The sequence could be a list, dictionary or tuple

+Return：A string that was constructed by the elements in the sequence and separator between each elements.

 ## 14.5 Catching exceptions